ClassR3p/Project1-ELK/README/README.md

 -Go to http://[52.225.74.201]:5601/app/kibana to confirm

 ![elkproject_kibana_screenshot](https://user-images.githubusercontent.com/24533867/145702967-17a4d11f-dabe-4ab5-8718-cf496371dc9b.png)
+(I wasn't able to get filebeat to work)

 - _Which URL do you navigate to in order to check that the ELK server is running?
 put: